 These beetroot gelatin gummy homemade dog treats are naturally red thanks to the addition of delicious nutritious beetroot powder.
 It’s a great simple recipe for making homemade Valentine’s day dog treats, like these cute little red heart gummies.
-Here’s the scoop on how they’re made.
+Here’s how they’re made.

 Love Comes in All Shapes and Sizes

 These mini hearts are way smaller than my usual gummy treats, but are a great example of how easy it is to scale any recipe to suit the size of your pet.
 No complaints from the taste testers here as the smaller the treat the more guilt-free giving.
 Haha!
 The mould was a present for Momma from Santa Paws, and makes the cutest little hearts.
 I couldn’t resist trying it out.
 Our pictured treats are often larger as our dogs are big boys, but you can make most baked treats smaller or break larger treats into little bite-sized pieces.
-Some hard-set treats and wiggly jiggly gummies are harder to break.
-It can be easier to buy a mould that suits your pet and make them to scale, or make them as set-and-slice gummies instead.
+Hard-set treats and wiggly jiggly gummies are harder to break.
+It can be easier to buy a mould that suits your pet, or make them as set-and-slice gummies instead.

 Naturally Red Beetroot Gelatin Gummy Heart Dog Treats